Pilgrim Psychiatric Center: History

 During World War II, the War Department took control of Edgewood State Hospital, along with three new buildings at Pilgrim State Hospital, buildings 81 to 83.
 The War Department constructed numerous temporary structures and renamed Edgewood State Hospital and buildings 81 to 83 "Mason General Hospital", a psychiatric hospital devoted to treating battle-traumatized soldiers.
 Renowned filmmaker John Huston, who received a special commission in the U.S. Army Signal Corps during World War II, made a documentary at Mason General Hospital called Let There Be Light, which showed the effects of war on mental health.
 The film was highly controversial and was not seen by the public until 1981.

-After World War II, Pilgrim State Hospital experienced an increase in patient population that made it the world's largest hospital, with 13,875 patients and over 4,000 employees.
+After World War II, Pilgrim State Hospital experienced an increase in patient population that made it the world's largest hospital, with 14,438 patients, which was more than double the population of the surrounding town of Brentwood.
 In the 1950s more aggressive treatments, such as lobotomy and electro-convulsive therapy (ECT) were implemented.
 The best-known controversy about this surrounded the case of Beulah Jones, a patient there between 1952 and 1972 who received both such treatments and was left seriously impaired.
 However, Pilgrim State Hospital and the other state hospitals began to decline shortly afterwards with the advent of pharmaceutical alternatives to institutionalization.
 The number of patients dropped greatly.

 Henry Brill was the director of Pilgrim from 1958 to 1974 and presided over both the introduction of the new anti-psychotic medications and the large numbers of discharges related to good response to these medications.